Geiger's: Other sports

-After World War II, Geiger's sponsored hardball teams, Little League and other youth programs as well as winter indoor soccer, basketball, outdoor soccer, major and PeeWee baseball and autumn youth touch football.
-As the Recreation Department grew, Geiger's involvement became greater and greater, and its men's clothing business operations expanded to include sporting goods.
+After World War II, Geiger's sponsored hardball teams, Little League, and other youth programs as well as winter indoor soccer, basketball, outdoor soccer, major and PeeWee baseball and autumn youth touch football.
+As the Recreation Department grew, Geiger's involvement became greater, and its men's clothing business operations expanded to include sporting goods.

 In 2017 Geiger's was named "Cleveland's Best Sporting Goods Store," citing "...Mom-and-pop shops like Geiger's are what make neighborhoods and communities unique...."

 Skiing, snowboarding and winter sports

-Don Geiger, Charley Jr.'s brother, began the Geiger's ski department in 1961, as skiing in the United States was just beginning to get popular.
-The 1950s and 1960s then became the greatest growth period in the history of US skiing.
-Geiger's was a pioneer in the ski outfitting business, one of about 150 establishments, nationwide that have been recognized as the ones who "got things started."
-There were three of these pioneer shops in Ohio, only two survive: Geiger's Lakewood and Geiger's Chagrin Falls.
+Don Geiger, Charley Jr.'s brother, began the Geiger's ski department in 1961, as skiing in the United States was becoming popular.
+Geiger's was a pioneer in the ski outfitting business, one of about 150 establishments nationwide that have been recognized as the ones who "got things started."
+Of the three pioneer shops in Ohio, two survive: Geiger's Lakewood and Geiger's Chagrin Falls.

-As interest in snow sports increased, Geiger's increased its involvement, adding items like alpine and Nordic skis and ski boots, snowboards and boots, ski and snowboard accessories, and a significant number of brands in men's, women's and children's cold weather clothing and accessories.
+As interest in snow sports increased, Geiger's added items like alpine and Nordic skis and ski boots, snowboards and boots, ski and snowboard accessories, and a significant number of brands in men's, women's and children's cold weather clothing and accessories.

-The company has sponsored many ski oriented programs and outings throughout its history in the ski industry.
-For many years, Geigers supported former US National Ski champion Jeannie Thoren in her campaign for "female-friendly" ski equipment.
+The company has sponsored many ski-oriented programs and outings throughout its history in the ski industry.
+Geiger's supported former US National Ski champion Jeannie Thoren in her campaign for "female-friendly" ski equipment.
 Thoren's position was that women's physical characteristics are completely different from those of men, so just shorter skis will not suffice.
 Thoren has made many appearances in Geiger's ski stores, urging women to demand and ski manufacturers to design better equipment.

 Geiger's has been active in America's Best Bootfitters, a worldwide association of independent ski and snowboard retailers that offers certification in the science of fitting ski and snowboard boots.
-These boots are a substantial investment (up to as much as $1,000/pair) and are integral to good, safe skiing.
+These boots are integral to good, safe skiing.

-Executive Vice President and Co-owner Gordon Geiger is very active in snow sports.
+Executive Vice President and Co-owner Gordon Geiger is active in snow sports.
 He is Vice Chairman and has served as Treasurer of the board of directors of Snow Specialists Limited (SSL) one of the leading specialty retail buying associations for ski and snowboarding in the US.
 The group, founded in 1971, includes more than 60 organizational members who operate over 120 retail outlets in 27 states.
 His wife Susan has served on the association's Softgoods Committee since 2010.

 In 2015, Gordon was elected a director of the National Ski and Snowboard Retailers Association (NSSRA).
 Founded in 1987, NSSRA acts as an advocate on issues like pricing policies, vendor-retailer relationships and provides information that helps its members operate more efficiently and effectively.